 In the centre there is the old Castle, guarding the city, where I was surprised by the amazing view over the city.

-The streets are home from streets artists and contemporary art pieces, and many cosy restaurants.
+The streets are home to streets artists and contemporary art pieces, and many cosy restaurants.
 Read more about Ljubljana.

 I bet most of you don’t have the capital city of Romania on your travel list.
 And that is a shame.
 I haven’t seen the entire world, but from what I’ve seen, Bucharest has the most enjoyable nightlife.
 Are you on a budget, travel addict, looking for a good party?
 Bucharest is the place to be in.